Federated Learning for Internet of Things: Applications, Challenges, and Opportunities

 \section{Concluding Remarks}

-Federated learning has become an important privacy-preserving for machine learning paradigm.
-Its distributed nature makes it well suited for deployment in many Internet of Things applications.
-In this article, we have summarized the advantages and elaborated on some important applications of federated learning for IoT.
-We have also identified and detailed some key research challenges for the future development of FL on IoT.
-We hope this article could attract more attention to the federated learning field and inspire creativity and innovation needed to build the FL-IoT ecosystem.
+The distributed, collaborative, and privacy-preserving nature of federated learning makes it well suited for the IoT domain across a wide range of applications.
+In this article, we highlighted the key advantages and elaborated on some important applications of federated learning for IoT.
+We have also identified seven challenges that act as the key barriers of enabling FL for IoT followed by discussing opportunities to address these challenges.
+We hope this article acts as a catalyst to inspire new research at the intersection of federated learning and IoT.